-Woman with a toothache in LakewoodAre you or a loved one experiencing quite a bit of dental pain?
+Are you or a loved one experiencing quite a bit of dental pain?
 Has someone damaged a tooth in an accident or developed a severe toothache?
 To get the attention you need, just give Lakewood Complete Dentistry a call right away.
-We’re happy to accept emergency dental patients and do our best to provide same-day relief, so patients can get the urgent attention they need.
-Dental discomfort and pain is definitely not fun so we’ll make sure you’re able to get back to your normal life in no time!
+We’re happy to accept emergency dental patients and do our best to provide same-day relief, so you can get the urgent attention you need.
+Dental discomfort and pain are not fun, so we’ll make sure you’re able to get back to your normal life in no time!

 Why Choose Lakewood Complete Dentistry for Emergency Dental Care?

-• Same-Day Emergency Appointments Available
+Same-Day Dental Emergency Appointments Available

-• Open During Evening Hours
+Dental Practice Open During Evening Hours

-• State-of-the-Art Technology for Quick Solutions
+State-of-the-Art Dental Technology for Quick Solutions

-• Whether you need to have a dental filling or crown placed, root canal therapy performed, teeth extracted, or something else, we’ll work as quickly as possible to resolve your dental emergency.
+Get the Care You Need: Whether you need to have a dental filling or crown placed, root canal therapy performed, teeth extracted, or something else, we’ll work as quickly as possible to resolve your dental emergency.

 The Most Common Dental Emergencies

-Dental emergencies of all different varieties can appear, which is why it’s always best to give our office a call even if you aren’t sure that what you’re experiencing is considered a dental emergency.
+Dental emergencies of all varieties can appear, which is why it’s always best to give our office a call even if you aren’t sure that what you’re experiencing is considered a dental emergency.
 In the meantime, you can find some helpful tips to manage your urgent issue before you arrive at our office.

 Keys to Preventing Dental Emergencies